 Crucially, remember that we’re working with you.
 You don’t have to get your CV perfect before you send it to us; it’s a collaborative process, and we’re happy to help you get it right.
 If it’s years since you’ve written a CV and you don’t know what to put, then ask our advice!
 If you’ve got a draft and you’re not sure if it’s any good, send us what you have and we can help you get it where it needs to be.

 It’s also important to note that your CV is not the be all and end all.
 Rather than solely basing our impression of you on a few sides of A4, we’ll take the time to have a conversation with you, understand your experience and motivations, and form a rounded picture of you.
 When we put you forward to the firms we work with, we’ll talk them through your profile, passing this detailed and personal insight on to them.
 (If you want to meet us in person, then even better!
-Check out our blog "Why is meeting a recruiter worth my time?")
+Check out our blog "Meeting a recruiter is worth your time and here's why...")

 Hopefully these tips make the prospect of writing or updating your CV a little less daunting - but if you still have questions, then get in touch with us at Harvey John!
 Our legal recruitment team are experts in getting your CV just right.